 Even though this method is time-consuming because of two distinct steps and some drying time in between, it yields a higher percentage of good paintings.
 I recommend this method to my students when they are starting out.
 Once they are confident enough to achieve correct values and colors at the same time, they can use a direct painting approach.

-So, whatever medium you use, try the grisaille method and experience it’s benefits!
+So, when you paint with oils, acrylics or casein next time, try the grisaille method and experience it’s benefits!

 Keep making art,